You’ve been nailing your diet and decide to have a cheat day.

 More specifically, when we drink water, we are helping our bodies to flush out any excess sodium that we may have in our system, which will ultimately help to decrease the amount of water the body is holding onto.

-The recommended daily water intake is around 3 liters a day for men and 2.2 liters a day for women.
 However, if you normally consume more than this, say 3.5 liters, then make sure you are drinking that amount on the day of and the days following your cheat day.

 4. Pay Attention to How You Feel